 In 1990 the sponsors, Benson and Hedges, decided that it would be a good idea to include 2 wild card spots, just in case there were exciting players that weren’t apart of the top 16 to come and compete.
 This meant that players ranked 15th and 16th would play against two players selected by the sponsors to gain qualification into the seasons Masters event.

 In 2003 the long-term sponsorship deal with Benson and Hedges came to a close when the advertising of tobacco products was prohibited for sporting events.
 Since then the tournament has seen a host of sponsors, including Riley’s Club, SAGA Insurance, Pokerstars.com, Ladbrokes, BGC, Betfair and most recently, Dafabet.

 By 2005 the tournament moved hands once again as the Wembley Conference Centre was due to be demolished.
-It switched up to Wembley arena, before moving to the Alexandra Palace in 2012.
+It switched up to Wembley arena, before moving to the Alexandra Palace in 2012, though the 2021 tournament took place at the Marshall Arena in Milton Keynes.
 The qualifying rounds and wild card rounds were removed from the 2011 event and it went back to simply being the top 16 players in the world.

 Ronnie O’Sullivan is regarded as one of the most entertaining players to have played the game.
 His speed around the table and being able to play both left and right handed means he is a sponsors dream as it allows for a huge number of people to come and watch him alone play.